Beyond Water Chestnuts: Discover Better Keto-Friendly Alternatives for Your Low-Carb Diet

 Hazelnuts Flour

 Hazelnuts are very tasty and sweet nuts that are also crunchy, making them an ideal alternative for use in sauces and desserts.
 They can also be processed into flour, making them a substitute for water chestnut flour.
 The flour can also be used for baking since it is less grainy.
-They are low in net carbs and have a high-fat content making them extremely keto, but they have a high amount of calories which may not be ideal for those looking to be on a weight loss diet or eating 500 calories a day for a month.
+While they’re low in net carbs and boast a high-fat content, rendering them highly keto-friendly, their calorie density might not align with the goals of individuals seeking to be on a weight loss diet or consume 500 calories a day for a month.

 Macronutrients (serving of 100 grams)